wajeeh853/The-Destination-Dictionary/README.md

 # The Final Product

 The Destination Dictionary final product is a dash app hosted on my local machine (soon to be hosted on Heroku as well!).
-Check out a screenshot below, or see my non-technical walkthrough to see it in action!
+Check out a screenshot below, or click the link below to see it in action!

 ![alt text](https://github.com/wajeeh853/The-Destination-Dictionary/blob/main/Images/Screen%20Shot%202021-03-30%20at%2010.52.40%20AM.png "Logo Title Text 1")